Meteor-Community-Packages/meteor-collection-hooks/README.md

 ## Default options

 As of version 0.7.0, options can be passed to hook definitions.
-Default options can be specified for all or some hooks, with more specific ones having higher specificity.
+Default options can be specified globally and on a per-collection basis for all or some hooks, with more specific ones having higher specificity.

 Examples (in order of least specific to most specific):

 ```javascript
 CollectionHooks.defaults.all.all = {exampleOption: 1};